yugabyte/yugabyte-db/docs/content/latest/deploy/replicate-2dc.md

 showAsideToc: true
 ---

-Follow the steps below to set up a two data center (2DC) deployment using either one-way (unidirectional) or two-way (bidirectional) replication between the data centers.
+Follow the steps below to set up a two data center (2DC) deployment using either unidirectional (one-way) or bidirectional (two-way)) replication between the data centers.

-For more information on the two data center (2DC) deployment support, see [Two data center (2DC) deployments](../architecture/two-data-centers).
+For more information on the two data center (2DC) deployment architecture and supported replication scenarios, see [Two data center (2DC) deployments](../architecture/2dc-deployments).

 ## Set up a two data center replication